D3vil-Design/Ender3-V3-KE-Hardware-Mods/V3 SE+KE Y Rails/README.md

 For those installing the rails in the SE, you might need to print the alternate rail adapter.
 The main plate could hit the rear post before activating the endstop switch.

+If you would like to support the team and future projects, consider visiting our [Patreon](https://www.patreon.com/D3vilDesign).
+We will be posting behind the scene projects in the future, beta access projects and other exclusive content to our [Patreon](https://www.patreon.com/D3vilDesign) supporters.
+All funds go directly to the development and support of the D3vil Design Team!

+Also consider joining our [Discord](https://discord.gg/d3vil-design)

 ## IMPORTANT